24863831/Discrete-age-structured-with-measles-vaccination-strategies/README.md

-# Implementation of the age-structured SEIR epidemiology model for measles vaccination strategies
+# Discrete age-structured mathematical model for application of measles vaccination strategies